 The curriculum is build on the principle that module choices get more and more flexible as you progress through the degree.
 On top of that, you may choose to 'overload' and study additional options from an even wider range or modules (e.g. foreign languages).

 The compulsory modules in year 1 concentrate on the underlying mathematical ideas.
-You also study basic material from economics and OR.
+You also study basic material from economics and Operational Research.

 MORSE: The third (final) year of MORSE has no compulsory modules, so you can specialise in your chosen area(s).